 - The <rss> attribute often contains a <channel> attribute under which the list of products is stored using an <item> attribute per product.

-- Some products-specific attributes needs the Google Shopping prefix (g:) to work: Supported Feed Attributes
+- Some products-specific attributes need the Google Shopping prefix (g:) to work: Supported Feed Attributes

 - Product ids and titles cannot be empty